khueue/crisp/README.md

  * GNU Prolog (due to its lack of a proper module system)

 ## Usage

-Make sure the directives in crisp_utils are loaded by each file (module or not) that needs testing, and then sprinkle your code with test/2 predicates:
+Make sure the directives in crisp_utils are loaded by each file that needs testing, and then sprinkle your code with test/2 predicates.
+Files under test need not be modules, and predicates under test need not be exported.
+Example with a module:

 	:- module(concatenate, [concatenate/3]).
 	:- ensure_loaded('path/to/crisp_utils').